kepler16/kmono/README.md

 ## Documentation

+- **[kmono](https://cljdoc.org/d/com.kepler16/kmono)** - A BOM package containing all the submodules of kmono.
+This is the best one to look at for docs.

+For each individual modules' docs:

 - **[kmono-core](https://cljdoc.org/d/com.kepler16/kmono-core)** - The core suite of API's for working with kmono packages.
 - **[kmono-build](https://cljdoc.org/d/com.kepler16/kmono-build)** - A companion lib to `tools.build` which contains